FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

     - attribute: Additional transaction attributes, to be expanded, default to 0
     - extra_data: Transaction additional data, fill in""Empty string is enough
   - Return:
-    - 'bcos _ sdk _ c _ transaction 'signed transaction structure pointer
+    - 'bcos _ sdk _ c _ transaction' signed transaction structure pointer
-    - Failed to return 'NULL', call 'bcos _ sdk _ get _ last _ error', 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error code and error description
+    - 'NULL' is returned.
+Call 'bcos _ sdk _ get _ last _ error' and 'bcos _ sdk _ get _ last _ error _ msg' to obtain the error code and error description
-  - 注意:
+  - Attention:
-    - The transaction structure signed by 'bcos _ sdk _ c _ transaction'.
-You need to call the 'bcos _ sdk _ destroy _ transaction _ struct' interface to release it to avoid memory leakage.
+    - The transaction structure signed by 'bcos _ sdk _ c _ transaction', which needs to be released by calling the 'bcos _ sdk _ destroy _ transaction _ struct' interface to avoid memory leakage

 - `bcos_sdk_create_encoded_transaction`
   - Prototype: